 A Practical Framework for Bid Budgeting

-Treat your monthly bid allocation the way a business treats its marketing budget: deliberate, measured, and optimized over time.
+Treat your monthly bid allocation the way a business treats its marketing budget: deliberate, measured, and improved over time.

 Time your bids strategically as well.
-Our guide on when to bid on Freelancer.com shows that early bids on fresh projects convert at significantly higher rates than late bids on projects where the client has already started conversations with other freelancers.
-The Freelancer.com bid limit rewards freelancers who combine speed with selectivity — bid early, but only on projects worth winning.
+Our guide on when to bid on Freelancer.com shows that early bids on fresh projects convert at significantly higher rates than bids placed hours later when the client's already started conversations with other freelancers.
+The Freelancer.com bid limit rewards freelancers who combine speed with selectivity.
+Bid early, but only on projects worth winning.

 How FreelancerAutoBid Maximizes Every Bid

 FreelancerAutoBid's approach to bidding is built around the premise that every bid is precious and none should be wasted.
-The extension combines AI project screening with intelligent proposal generation to ensure each bid you spend targets a project you have a genuine chance of winning.
+The extension combines AI project screening with intelligent proposal generation to ensure each bid you spend targets a project you've got a genuine chance of winning.

 The screening engine evaluates incoming projects against your configured criteria: minimum budget, required skills, client verification status, and hire history.
-Projects that do not meet your thresholds are filtered out automatically — no bid spent, no proposal written.
+Projects that don't meet your thresholds are filtered out automatically.
+No bid spent, no proposal written.
 Only projects that pass screening receive a tailored proposal generated by FreelancerAutoBid's AI, which references specific details from the project description and highlights your directly relevant experience.

 Discover how FreelancerAutoBid's AI screening protects your bid budget, or see how the extension works in detail.

 Your Freelancer.com bid limit is fixed.
-Your win rate does not have to be.
-Every wasted bid is a lost opportunity that you cannot get back — and FreelancerAutoBid makes sure none of them go to waste.
+Your win rate doesn't have to be.
+Every wasted bid is a lost opportunity you can't get back, and FreelancerAutoBid makes sure none of them go to waste.
 Compare plans to find the right fit, or explore our features to see how AI screening transforms your bidding results.